-Ti = inflection temperature, in °C;
+Ti = inflection temperature, in °C; and

-Tf = extrapolated onset temperature, in °C; and

-Tm = midpoint temperature, in °C.

 Increasing the heating rate produces greater baseline shifts thereby improving detectability.
 In the case of DSC, the signal is directly proportional to the heating rate in heat capacity measurements.
 Recheck the specimen mass to ensure that no loss or decomposition has occurred during the measurement.